ENIXER/JavaChallenge2014/Rule.en.md

 ### Input Format of Turn Information

-At the beginning of each turn, current information was sent through the standard input with following format:
+At the beginning of each turn, current information is sent through the standard input with following format:

 <pre>
 T D